Blind Date (British game show): Cancellation

-The series ended in 2003 when, during an episode on 4 January 2003 (the first to be broadcast live), Black announced she was quitting the show.
+The series ended in 2003 when, during a special one-off live episode on 4 January 2003, Black announced she was quitting the show.
 The production crew had not been told.
-A change in the show's format was one of the factors in her decision to leave the show.
-Production was halted after the series ended; Trisha Goddard, Dale Winton and Paul O'Grady were to be in line for her replacement but the show was later cancelled.
-ITV had been refused permission to make changes to the format by Columbia, the US company which owned Blind Date at the time.
+A change in the show's format was one of the factors in her decision to leave the show, which had become more like work than fun and wanted to leave before it became a "chore".
+Production was halted after the series ended; while a number of high profile names were reported to be in line as potential replacements for Black.
+Those more prominently named in the press included Goddard, Dale Winton, Paul O'Grady, Claire Sweeney, Cat Deeley and Davina McCall who was said to have already ruled herself out.
+Despite producers insisting that the show would continue with a new presenter, in June it was reportedly cancelled after ITV had been refused permission to make changes to the format by Columbia, the US company which owned Blind Date at the time.

-However, ITV briefly aired a similar replacement show in 2004 hosted by Davina McCall, called Love on a Saturday Night, and from 2010 to 2019, Take Me Out, hosted by Paddy McGuinness.
+However, ITV briefly aired a similar replacement show in 2004 hosted by McCall, called Love on a Saturday Night, and from 2010 to 2019, Take Me Out, hosted by Paddy McGuinness.

 Brief return

 Blind Date returned on 20 May 2006, as part of ITV's coverage of a concert held outside the Tower of London to celebrate the 30th anniversary of the foundation of the charity The Prince's Trust.
 Comedian Patrick Kielty and TV presenter Kate Thornton acted as hosts for the show which featured Dame Edna Everage, Roger Moore, Richard E. Grant and Chico Slimani as contestants.

 It returned again on 16 October 2013 to celebrate Black's 50-year career in the entertainment industry.
 This special one-off was part of another programme, The One and Only Cilla Black, presented by Paul O'Grady.
 Black returned as host, and producers brought back three of the show's most memorable contestants who were still single, giving them a second chance to win a date.
 However, the couple's date was not shown.